TykTechnologies/tyk-demo/README.md

 # Resetting

-The purpose of the `up.sh` script is to enable the environment to be easily set up from scratch.
 If you want to reset your environment then you need to remove the volumes associated with the container as well as the containers themselves.
+The `down.sh` script can do this for you.

 To bring down the containers and delete associated volumes: